 We have clear service standards when dealing with complaints which have been developed with our residents.
-Our service standards are outlined in full in the Neighbourhood Safety Service Standards leaflet.
+Our service standards are outlined in full in the Neighbourhood Safety Service Standards leaflet which is available on our website: derbyhomes.org.
 This leaflet is available upon request, or viewable on our website and available in our receptions areas at Housing Offices.